OpenTournament/OpenTournament/Documentation Group 13/Design.md

 4/12/2021 - Commited changes to Weapon_Skins to make four new skins for the Cannon so users can have more skins options to choose.

 4/12/2021 - Commited changes to Weapon_Skins to make four new skins for the EnergyRifle so users can have more skins options to choose.

+4/12/2021 - Commited changes to Weapon_Skins to make two new skin options as well as four total energy emitters for the EnergyRifleIG so users can have more options to choose.